GitauHarrison/notes/video_call_app/simple_video_call_app.md

 START_NGROK=1
 ```

 We are on a development server, and it is okay to enable Flask's auto-reload feature that is quite useful when debugging.
-Now, we can start the flask server from the terminal"
+Now, we can start the flask server from the terminal:

 ```python
 (video_app)$ flask run